 Redeeming those offers can be a bit tricky for those who aren't well-organized.
 We suggest tucking your receipts and rebate forms into a special envelope or section of your wallet.
 If you're shopping exclusively online, create a folder or special label for all your outstanding orders.
 Then, later that day create a spreadsheet with all the pertinent details for each offer, including the product, store, dates the offer is valid, and anything else you might need to scoop up those savings.

 Whatever your favorite social platform might be (Twitter, Instagram, Facebook, or something else entirely), start following your favorite stores now.
 Keep a close eye on these accounts, as coupons, sale previews, or even Black Friday ads can appear there.
 These can net you some serious savings, or help you find a bargain you wouldn't have seen otherwise.

 Additionally, be sure to check these accounts for coupons before you hit the stores.
 Look for promo codes from manufacturers' websites, store websites, or right here on DealNews.
 And if you're headed in-store, check your local paper and online circulars for printable coupons to take along, as well.

 Be Kind to Everyone

 Please be nice to sales associates.
 True, some retail employees absolutely jump at the chance to earn holiday overtime pay by working on Thanksgiving or Black Friday.
 But they still have to face long lines, temperamental customers, and probably co-workers who have zero desire to be there.
+And even if more people shop online this year, they'll still have to face these obstacles at some point.
 You won't be able to control the people around you, but you can definitely be a bright spot in someone else's stressful day.

-Readers, what are your best Black Friday strategies?
-Let us know in the comments below!
+Readers, how are you preparing for Black Friday 2020?
+Let us know in the comments below.